lagrangian94/lomanope.github.io/_posts/.ipynb_checkpoints/2021-01-07-barrier_method-checkpoint.md

   + Dual feasibile (Property of generalized logarithm)
 + Lagrangian $L(x,\lambda_{i}^\*(t),\nu^*(t)) = f_{0}(x)+\sum_{i=1}^{m}\lambda_{i}^\*(t)^\intercal f_{i}(x)+\nu^\*(t)^\intercal (Ax-b)$
  is minimized over central point $x=x^\*(t)$
+  + Unconstrained convex function(lagrangian) is minimized when its gradient becomes zero
-  + This is followed by directly using the result of (5)
+  + Then it is followed by directly using the result of (5)
 + Therefore, $\lambda_{i}^\*(t), \nu^\*(t)$ are one of dual feasible solution of (1)
 5. Then, lagrangian dual function
 $$